 There are many other toxic chemicals used in skin care products.
 By avoiding these 9 toxic ingredients, you can dramatically reduce the amount of chemicals you put on and end up in your body.

 You probably wonder why these chemicals are being used when they are so hazardous to our health?

 The answer is very simple.
 It’s all about the money!

-Synthetic ingredients are much cheaper than the natural ingredients with the ability to kill all germs, mold and bacteria allowing the products to have much longer shelf life and therefore more profit for the cosmetic companies.
+Synthetic ingredients are much cheaper than the natural ingredients with the ability to kill all germs, mold, and bacteria allowing the products to have a much longer shelf life and therefore more profit for the cosmetic companies.